Montana State Legislature

 Bipartisan groups of legislators that meet during the months between sessions to study specific issues and consider whether to recommend new legislation.

 Session (or Standing) Committees

 Legislative panels that meet every session to consider and hold public hearings on bills in a specific policy area, such as transportation, health, or agriculture.
 The House and Senate each has more than a dozen standing committees.

-Meet during the first part of each session to consider budget bills that appropriate money and give state agencies authority to spend money.
+Meet during the first part of each session to consider HB 2, the general appropriations act, that appropriates money for the majority of the functions of state government and gives that appropriate money and give state agencies authority to spend money.
 They are made up of members from the House Appropriations Committee and the Senate Finance and Claims Committee.

 Throughout the legislative process different groups, committees, subcommittees, commissions, etc. are created to examine special topics.
 Links to those groups' information can me found here.